The ultimate guide to camping on the Whitsundays!

 Getting to Shute Harbour:

-Shute Harbour is 15 minutes from Airlie Beach and is easily accessible by private vehicle, taxi or public transport.
+Shute Harbour is 15 minutes from Airlie Beach and is easily accessible by private vehicle, taxi, or public transport.
 For those driving your car, free parking is available at Shute Harbour.
 However, it is limited.
 Therefore, we suggest arriving early to secure your parking spot.
+Buses run regularly from Airlie Beach and take you to the Harbour, less than 200m from the Scamper check-in.
+Be sure to carry cash with you, as they do not accept card payments.

 Things to know before camping on the Whitsundays:

-- Rats, snakes and spiders call these islands home, but they are nothing to worry about, just something to be aware of.
+• Rats, snakes, and spiders call these islands home, but they are nothing to worry about, just something to be aware of.
 Especially the rats; you must ensure all your food is stored in a tub and off the ground.

-- Toilet paper is not always available in the toilets, so it’s best to bring your own just in case it has run out!
+• Toilet paper is not always available in the toilets, so it’s best to bring your own just in case it has run out!

-- No access to power outlets, so you will need a power bank.
+• No access to power outlets, so you will need a power bank.

-- Campfires are not allowed, so cooking must be done on gas or camp stoves.
+• Campfires are not allowed, so cooking must be done on gas or camp stoves.

-- Stinger season; jellyfish and stingers are around during the warmer months, from November to March.
+• Stinger season: jellyfish and stingers are around during the warmer months, from November to March.
 It is recommended to wear a stinger suit during this period!

-- Do not swim in Cid Harbour!
+• Do not swim in Cid Harbour!
 Sharks are known to frequent here, and there have been shark attacks.

-- You cannot take alive or dead coral from the islands.
+• You cannot take alive or dead coral from the islands.

 Our experience camping on the Whitsundays:

 When we started planning our Whitsunday trip, we knew we wanted to camp out there to get the best out of our experience.
-We had just returned to Yeppoon from camping on Great Kepple Island and knew we wanted a similar experience here.
+We had just returned to Yeppoon from camping on Great Keppel Island and knew we wanted a similar experience here.
 Yentl had previously done a day trip tour, and while he enjoyed it, he felt he had missed out on some of the islands’ beauty.
-So, not even a day after leaving Kepple Island, we were on the hunt to find out how to camp on the infamous Whitehaven Beach, one of the most famous beaches in the world.
+So, not even a day after leaving Keppel Island, we were on the hunt to find out how to camp on the infamous Whitehaven Beach, one of the most famous beaches in the world.

-Through some impressive google searching, we eventually found Scamper.
+Through some impressive Google searching, we eventually found Scamper.
 They were extremely helpful when booking, recommending which islands to visit and how long to stay on each.
 After some debating, we decided on two nights on South Molle Island, then three nights on Whitsunday Island at the Whitehaven Beach campsite.
 We loved our two nights on South Molle Island, being almost the only people on the island the whole time.
 It was just us and a family that spent most of the time on their sailboat!
 South Molle has stunning hiking tracks with lookouts over the other Whitsunday Islands.
-Whitehaven beach was an incredible experience.
+Whitehaven Beach was an incredible experience.
 Once all the day trip tours leave, it is just you and maybe ten other campers with the beach all to yourselves.

 Read more about the Whitsundays: